Lost (TV series): Supporting characters

-Numerous supporting characters have been given expansive and recurring appearances in the progressive storyline.
+Numerous supporting characters were given expansive and recurring appearances in the progressive storyline.
 Danielle Rousseau (Mira Furlan)—a French member of an earlier scientific expedition to the island, first encountered as a voice recording in the pilot episode—appears throughout the series.
 She is searching for her daughter, who later turns up in the form of Alex Rousseau (Tania Raymonde).
 Alex has been kidnapped by Ben Linus and brought to the Others where she was raised.
 Cindy (Kimberley Joseph), an Oceanic flight attendant who first appeared in the pilot, survived the crash and, subsequently, became one of the Others.

 In the second season, married couple Rose Nadler (L. Scott Caldwell) and Bernard Nadler (Sam Anderson), separated on opposite sides of the island (she with the main characters, he with the tail section survivors), were featured in a flashback episode after being reunited.
 The second season also introduces Dr. Pierre Chang (Francois Chau), a member of the mysterious Dharma Initiative who appears in the orientation films for its numerous stations located throughout the island.
 Corporate magnate Charles Widmore (Alan Dale) has connections to both Ben and Desmond.
 Desmond is in love with Widmore's daughter Penelope "Penny" Widmore (Sonya Walger).

 Eloise Hawking (Fionnula Flanagan), introduced in the third season, is Daniel Faraday's mother and also has connections with Desmond.
 The introduction of the Others featured Tom Friendly (M. C. Gainey), and Ethan Rom (William Mapother), all of whom have been shown in both flashbacks and the ongoing story.
 Jack's father Christian Shephard (John Terry) has appeared in multiple flashbacks of various characters.
 In the third season, Naomi Dorrit (Marsha Thomason), the team leader of a group hired by Widmore to find Ben Linus, parachutes onto the island.
 One member of her team includes the ruthless mercenary Martin Keamy (Kevin Durand).

 In the finale episode "The End", recurring guest stars Sam Anderson; L. Scott Caldwell; Francois Chau; Fionnula Flanagan; Sonya Walger; and John Terry were credited under the "starring" rubric alongside the principal cast.
 The mysterious black smoke cloud-like entity, known as "the Monster", appeared in human form during season five and six as a middle-aged man dressed in black robes, who was played by Titus Welliver, and in season six, it appears in the form of John Locke played by O'Quinn in a dual role.
 His rival, Jacob, was played by Mark Pellegrino.

 Production

-Lost was produced by ABC Studios, Bad Robot Productions, and Grass Skirt Productions.
+Lost was produced by ABC Studios, Bad Robot, and Grass Skirt Productions.
 Throughout its run, the executive producers of the series were Damon Lindelof, J. J. Abrams, Bryan Burk, Carlton Cuse, Jack Bender, Jeff Pinkner, Edward Kitsis, Adam Horowitz, Jean Higgins, and Elizabeth Sarnoff, with Lindelof and Cuse serving as showrunners.